KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/distort/defish.rst

 .. contents::

 This effect can transform footage shot with a fisheye lens, to look like it was shot with a rectilinear lens, and vice versa.
-It can also be used to straighten the video that was shot with one of these wideangle converters, which are only slightly curvy, or with a semi-fisheye camera, like the GoPro hero.
+It can also be used to straighten the video that was shot with one of these wide angle converters, which are only slightly curvy, or with a semi-fisheye camera, like the GoPro hero.

 .. image:: /images/Kdenlive_Defish.png